dime-coin/electrum-docs/hardfork.rst

 Fork detection
 --------------

-Electrum (version 2.9 and higher) is able to detect consensus failures between servers (blockchain forks), and lets users select their branch of the fork.
+Electrum-Dime (version 1.0 and higher) is able to detect consensus failures between servers (blockchain forks), and lets users select their branch of the fork.

-* Electrum will download and validate block headers sent by servers that may follow different branches of a fork in the Bitcoin blockchain.
+* Electrum-Dime will download and validate block headers sent by servers that may follow different branches of a fork in the Dimecoin blockchain.
 Instead of a linear sequence, block headers are organized in a tree structure.
 Branching points are located efficiently using binary search.
 The purpose of MCV is to detect and